 The Scrappy: You want a Scrappy, look at Hester and Chester's Dino Rama at Animal Kingdom, a spoof of Souvenir Land - and not a very good one at that.

 As far as more traditional Scrappies: Duffy the Disney Bear.
 A huge hit when he was introduced in Tokyo Disneyland, he was brought to America in 2011 to many delighted cries of, "Who the hell is that?" and "Why is he everywhere?"
 It appears as though America does not get the appeal of this new character, Mickey Mouse's little plushy friend brought to life.
-It doesn't help the fact that, especially in EPCOT Center, he is also a particularly ubiquitous Creator's Pet at that.
+It doesn't help the fact that, especially in Epcot, he is also a particularly ubiquitous Creator's Pet at that.

 For an older generation, Stitch.
 He started out overtaking the niche left open when Roger Rabbit became a victim of offstage studio politics in the mid-1990s.
 Now he's practically part of the Fab Five!
 Then again, one of the main reasons the little blue guy got to that point is because he's one HELL of an Ensemble Dark Horse, making him more of a Base Breaker.
 At least he's actually from the Disney Animated Canon.